kubestellar/kubestellar/docs/content/direct/packaging.md

 The OCM Status Add-On Controller is delivered by a Helm chart at [ghcr.io/kubestellar/ocm-status-addon-chart](https://github.com/orgs/kubestellar/packages/container/package/ocm-status-addon-chart).
 The chart references the container image.

-By our development practices and doing doing any manual hacks, we maintain the association that the OCI image tagged `v$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `v$VERSION` and the templates in that chart include a Deployment for the OCM Status Add-On Agent using the container image `ghcr.io/kubestellar/ocm-status-addon:$VERSION`.
+By our development practices and doing any manual hacks, we maintain the association that the OCI image tagged `v$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `v$VERSION` and the templates in that chart include a Deployment for the OCM Status Add-On Agent using the container image `ghcr.io/kubestellar/ocm-status-addon:$VERSION`.

 ## OCM Transport Plugin